Blackwell House is known for its beautiful Victorian design and houses 32 William Smith students, in single, double, and triple bedrooms.

-The building has a TV room, four bathrooms (two on first floor, one on the second and one on the third), a kitchen, vending machines and laundry facilities.
-All rooms are equipped with full telephone, cable and computer/Internet access.
+The building has a TV room, four bathrooms, a kitchen, vending machines and laundry facilities.
+All rooms are equipped with cable and computer/Internet access.

 Bedroom floor color: Blue carpet